 Long before there were any towns in this area, the region was utilized by nomadic Indian tribes for hunting.
-Later, it became the property of Spain, then Mexico, and later the United States, but, was not part of Oklahoma or what was then Indian Territory.
-Thus, the area became known as “No Man’s Land”.
-The Cimarron Cutoff of the Santa Fe Trail passed through the Panhandle when it was established in 1826 and travel through the area substantially increased after gold was discovered in California in 1849.
+Later, it became the property of Spain, then Mexico, and later the United States, but it was not part of Oklahoma or what was then Indian Territory.
+Thus, the area became known as “No Man’s Land.”
+The Cimarron Cutoff of the Santa Fe Trail passed through the Panhandle when it was established in 1826.
+Travel through the area substantially increased after gold was discovered in California in 1849.

-Afterward the cattlemen began moving into the area, which had been declared public domain.
-Because it was under no jurisdiction, in also came a number of outlaws, including the notorious “Captain” William Coe in about 1864.
+Afterward, the cattlemen began moving into the area, which had been declared public domain.
+Because it was under no jurisdiction, several outlaws came, including the notorious “Captain” William Coe, in about 1864.
 Located strategically on a long high ridge jutting southwest from a large mesa near where Kenton would later be established, Coe built a “fortress” to protect himself and his gang of some 30 to 50 members, who primarily rustled cattle, horses, sheep, and mules.

-His headquarters, made of rock walls some three feet thick, sported portholes for protection rather than windows, as well as a fully stocked bar, living quarters for his men, and a number of “soiled doves” for their entertainment.
+His headquarters, made of three feet thick rock walls, sported portholes for protection rather than windows, a fully stocked bar, living quarters for his men, and several “soiled doves” for their entertainment.
 His fortress became known as “Robber’s Roost.”

-For several years, these men earned their livelihood raiding ranches and military installations from Fort Union, New Mexico to the south, Taos, New Mexico to the west, and as far north as Denver, Colorado.
-They also preyed on freight caravans traveling along the Santa Fe Trail, as well as area ranches.
-Hiding the stock in a canyon some five miles northwest of their hide-out, the rustlers built a fully equipped blacksmith shop, which contained all the tools necessary to maintain the herds, as well as changing the brands.
-When all hint of the previous owners were removed, the desperado cowboys then moved the herds into Kansas to sell.
+For several years, these men earned their livelihood raiding ranches and military installations from Fort Union, New Mexico, to the south, Taos, New Mexico, to the west, and as far north as Denver, Colorado.
+They also preyed on freight caravans traveling along the Santa Fe Trail and area ranches.
+Hiding the stock in a canyon some five miles northwest of their hide-out, the rustlers built a fully equipped blacksmith shop containing all the tools necessary to maintain the herds and change the brands.
+When all hints of the previous owners were removed, the desperado cowboys moved the herds into Kansas to sell.

-Up until 1890, there were no schools in what would become Cimarron County and only two communities and post offices — in Mineral City, which claimed 98 inhabitants, and the other in Carrizo, which boasted some 83 people.
+Until 1890, there were no schools in what would become Cimarron County and only two communities and post offices — in Mineral City, which claimed 98 inhabitants, and the other in Carrizo, which boasted some 83 people.
 Carrizo was established about a mile west of where Kenton would later be established.
-The boisterous little cowboy town was comprised of a general store and three saloons.
+The boisterous little cowboy town comprised a general store and three saloons.
 A post office was established here on September 8, 1886.
-After the Panhandle was surveyed and organized, the store owner moved his store from Carrizo about one mile eastward and laid out 40 acres for a new townsite.
-Before long the saloons also moved, leaving nothing behind in what was Carrizo.
+After the Panhandle was surveyed and organized, the owner moved his store from Carrizo about one mile eastward and laid out 40 acres for a new town.
+Before long, the saloons also moved, leaving nothing behind in what was Carrizo.
 The town was first called Florence, with a post office opening on April 19, 1890.
-This would last only for about a year, before it was renamed Kenton on May 12, 1891.
+This would last only for about a year before it was renamed Kenton on May 12, 1891.
 Being the only town for miles, Kenton soon grew to a population of about 350 people.

-In 1905, Kenton boasted three general merchandise stores, a drug store, hardware store, furniture store, shoe shop, barber shop, blacksmith, livery, grain dealer, a seed mill, laundry, two saloons and a church; as well as many homes built of brick, stone, frame, and adobe.
-Cimarron County was formed soon after Oklahoma obtained statehood in 1907 and Kenton was named the temporary county seat.
-However, a county seat election was held on June 11, 1908 and Boise City won the election.
-A Boise City contingent soon confiscated the county seat papers, prior to the end of the mandatory 30-day waiting period, creating a controversy and a local legend that Boise City stole the courthouse.
+In 1905, Kenton boasted three general merchandise stores, a drug store, a hardware store, a furniture store, a shoe shop, a barbershop, a blacksmith, a livery, a grain dealer, a seed mill, a laundry, two saloons, and a church; as well as many homes built of brick, stone, frame, and adobe.
+Cimarron County was formed soon after Oklahoma obtained statehood in 1907, and Kenton was named the temporary county seat.
+However, a county seat election was held on June 11, 1908, and Boise City won the election.
+A Boise City contingent soon confiscated the county seat papers before the mandatory 30-day waiting period ended, creating controversy and a local legend that Boise City stole the courthouse.
 During Kenton’s early years, it boasted two newspapers — the Cimarron Valley News and Cimarron News.
-It would also later support two car dealerships, a motel, and a bank.
+Later, it would support two car dealerships, a motel, and a bank.

-Prosperity for Kenton and Cimarron County would change in the 1930’s when drought and fierce winds eroded the exhausted soil and created fearsome dust storms that were so bad at times, it blotted out the sun.
-Though much of the southern Plains was hit hard during the days of the “Dirty 30’s”, the Oklahoma Panhandle was one of the most devastated.
-The region once more reverted into a type of “No Man’s Land” as farmers and ranchers fled the area in search of a better future.
-Railroad service was discontinued in 1942 and more and more people moved away over the next decades.
+Prosperity for Kenton and Cimarron County would change in the 1930s when drought and fierce winds eroded the exhausted soil and created fearsome dust storms that were so bad at times they blotted out the sun.
+Though much of the southern Plains was hit hard during the days of the “Dirty 30s”, the Oklahoma Panhandle was one of the most devastated.
+The region reverted to “No Man’s Land” as farmers and ranchers fled the area for a better future.
+Railroad service was discontinued in 1942, and more and more people moved away over the following decades.

-Today, Kenton is mostly quiet, supporting about 17 residents, including just three children.
-Two of the children go to school in Clayton, New Mexico, the other to Boise City.
-Both places are about a 100-mile round trip to school and back every day.
+Today, Kenton is quiet, supporting about 17 residents, including three children.
+Two children attend school in Clayton, New Mexico, and the other in Boise City.
+Both places are about a 100-mile round trip to school and back daily.